thehonorguard/mkdocs/docs/rulebook.md

 ### 4.2 Teamkilling

-Never teamkill at any time.
+Never teamkill on purpose at any time.
 This is a bannable offense in this unit.
 If you want to PVP, join an independent server.
 Keep it out of ours.
+Don't return fire when being friendly fired upon, this only creates a bigger issue.

 ### 4.3 Respect (Continued)